nishma-s/Blackjack-basic/README.md

 This is a basic implementation of the game Blackjack from CS1114 using Object Oriented Programming.

-Provided below is the background for CS1114 Blackjack as given by the instructor:
+Provided below is the **quoted** background for CS1114 Blackjack as given by the instructor:

 "
 Battleship is a famous two-player board game.
 Each player is given 5 ships: a Carrier, a Battleship, a Cruiser, a Submarine, and